han190/PE-Fortran/README.md

 ### Build with meson

 [Meson](https://mesonbuild.com/) is a user friendly and fast build tool.
-To build my project with Meson,
+To build with Meson:

 ```
-meson build
+./install.sh --build-tool meson
-meson test -C build
 ```

 ### Tested compilers